Centre for Biomedical Engineering at Edinburgh (CBEE)

 Centre for Materials Science and Engineering (CMSE)

-The role of the Centre is to promote high quality work in materials (broadly interpreted), emphasising multi-disciplinarity, within the College and beyond.
+The Centre for Materials Science and Engineering promotes high quality work in materials, emphasising multi-disciplinarity, within the College and beyond.

 Centre for Science at Extreme Conditions (CSEC)